 In total, six councils have been held in Buddhism since antiquity.
 Here are a few details about each council:

-- There First Buddhist council was held at Sattapanni caves Rajgriha
+- The First Buddhist council convened at the Sattapanni caves in Rajgriha

-- It was under the patronage of King Ajatashatru
+- It was held under the patronage of King Ajatashatru

-- 1st Buddhist Council was presided by Monk Mahakasyapa
+- The First Buddhist Council was presided by Monk Mahakasyapa

-- It was held right after the death of Buddha.
+- It was held just after the death of the Buddha.

-- Suttas and Vinaya were recited by Ananda, and Upali respectively
+- Suttas and Vinaya were recited by the monks Ananda and Upali respectively

 Second Buddhist Council- 383 BC